 2. Glasgow Green

 Glasgow Green is one of the very oldest parks, situated at the east end of Glasgow on the north bank of River Clyde.
 In 2011, the Green Flag was awarded to the park for its quality.
-It has attracted more tourists among all the places to visit in Glasgow.
+It has attracted more tourists than any other place to visit in Glasgow.

-The Nelson’s Monument, St. Andrew’s Suspension Bridge, People’s Palace, Winter Gardens, Templeton on the green, beautiful McLennan Arch, Glasgow green Football centre are some of the famous landmarks located in the park.
-Doulton fountain is located inside the park, the world’s largest terracotta fountain.
+The Nelson’s Monument, St. Andrew’s Suspension Bridge, People’s Palace, Winter Gardens, Templeton on the Green, beautiful McLennan Arch, and Glasgow Green Football Centre are some of the famous landmarks located in the park.
+Doulton Fountain, the world’s largest terracotta fountain, is inside the park.
 Rock music festivals and several other festivals are held every year in Glasgow Green.

-Park is open to visitors all day; however, some facilities are subjected to the opening timings.
+The park is open to visitors all day; however, some facilities are subject to the opening timings.
 Do check its official website before you visit.

 3. Glasgow Cathedral

-Glasgow Cathedral stands tall near the heart of this largest city, Castle-street, famous among all the places to visit in Glasgow, dedicated to Saint Mungo.
-It is the most significant oldest building known for its medieval and fine architecture.
+Glasgow Cathedral stands tall near the heart of this largest city, Castle Street, which is famous among all the places to visit in Glasgow and is dedicated to Saint Mungo.
+It is the oldest significant building known for its medieval and fine architecture.
 People also call it the ‘high kirk of Glasgow’ or ‘St. Mungo Cathedral’.

 Visiting Glasgow Cathedral is one of the top free attractions and a must-visit to explore the historical architecture of the 12th century.

-Not to mention the St.Mungo Museum of religious life and art, situated next to the Glasgow Cathedral, showcases world religions, including the mummies of Egypt, statues of Hindus, Buddhists, Jains.
+The St.Mungo Museum of Religious Life and art, situated next to the Glasgow Cathedral, showcases world religions, including the mummies of Egypt, and statues of Hindus, Buddhists, and Jains.

 4. Glasgow Necropolis

-Necropolis is adjacent to the Glasgow Cathedral is a Victorian garden cemetery, 37 acres wide with over 50,000 burials and 3500 tombs, including the war graves.
-In 1825 a monument to John Knox, founder of the presbyterian church Scotland was established.
+The Necropolis is adjacent to the Glasgow Cathedral and is a Victorian garden cemetery, 37 acres wide, with over 50,000 burials and 3500 tombs, including the war graves.
+In 1825, a monument to John Knox, founder of the presbyterian church Scotland, was established.

 It is a historic site with fascinating stories and Stunning architecture.
 You will also find a guided walking tour to explore.